spyren/Mecrisp-Cube/README.md

 # Pocket Power Pack (Mecrisp-Cube ppp branch)

 Model railroading on the go.
 A battery operated power pack give you the opportunity to take your model railroad with you.
 No mess with outlets and cables.
-Build your pocket power pack, get some sectional track, a locomotive (DCC or DC) and a few cars and you are in business.
+Build your Pocket Power Pack, get some sectional track, a locomotive (DCC or DC) and a few cars and you are in business.

 Also featured in HACKADAY [Pocket Power Pack](https://hackaday.io/project/196655-4th-calculator).